 - Interrupt – Interrupt the processing of the selected requestor at the beginning of the next activity step.

-- Terminate — Stop the requestor, remove the requestor from the requestor status display, and then delete the requestor from the system.
+- Terminate – Stop the requestor, remove it from the requestor status display, and delete it from the system.

-- Requestor Details — View details for the selected requestor, including the operator name, ID, and trace list.
-Set the trace/requestorlistsize prconfig setting to any value between 0 and 511 inclusive, to configure the number of trace entries that you can view.
+- Requestor Details – View details for the selected requestor, including the operator name, ID, and a trace list.
+Set the trace/requestorlistsize prconfig setting to any value between 0 and 511 inclusive, to configure the number of trace entries that can be viewed.